thingsboard/thingsboard.github.io/docs/pe/user-guide/rbac.md

 supervisors-add-new-user:
     0:
         image: /images/user-guide/security/rbac/supervisors-add-new-user-1-pe.png
-        title: 'Go to the "Hierarchy" tab on the "Customers" page and navigate to the "All" customer group;'
+        title: 'Navigate to the "Customers" page and click on the "+" sign (Add customer) at the top right of the screen.
+Input the title "Building A" and click "Add";'
     1:
-        image: /images/user-guide/security/rbac/supervisors-add-new-user-2-pe.png
+        image: /images/user-guide/security/rbac/supervisors-add-new-user-3-pe.png
-        title: 'Click on the “+” sign (Add Customer) at the top right of the screen.
-Input the title "Building A" and click "Add";'
+        title: 'Click on the "Manage customer users" icon opposite the "Building A" customer;'
     2:
-        image: /images/user-guide/security/rbac/supervisors-add-new-user-3-pe.png
+        image: /images/user-guide/security/rbac/supervisors-add-new-user-4-pe.png
-        title: 'At the left top of the screen you, shall see the icon “All”.
-Click on it.
-In the drop-down menu follow the path: Building A –> User Groups –> Customer Administrators.
-On the right side of the screen should have been opened “Customers Administrators: Users”, click on the “+” sign at the top right of the screen;'
+        title: 'Navigate to the "Groups" tab and click on the "Customer Administrators" user group;'
     3:
-        image: /images/user-guide/security/rbac/supervisors-add-new-user-4-pe.png
+        image: /images/user-guide/security/rbac/supervisors-add-new-user-5-pe.png
-        title: 'Input email address, for instance, we can use janesmith@thingsboard.io, and click "Add";'
+        title: 'Click on the "+" sign at the top right of the screen.
+Input email address, for instance, we can use janesmith@thingsboard.io, and click "Add";'
     4:
-        image: /images/user-guide/security/rbac/supervisors-add-new-user-5-pe.png
+        image: /images/user-guide/security/rbac/supervisors-add-new-user-6-pe.png
         title: 'In the opened window you can see the user activation link, click "OK";'
     5:
-        image: /images/user-guide/security/rbac/supervisors-add-new-user-6-pe.png
+        image: /images/user-guide/security/rbac/supervisors-add-new-user-7-pe.png
-        title: 'Customer has been created.'
+        title: 'Customer user Jane has been created.'

 supervisors-end-users:
     0:
         image: /images/user-guide/security/rbac/supervisors-end-users-1-pe.png
-        title: 'Login as customer Jane Smith;'
+        title: 'Login as customer user Jane Smith;'
     1:
         image: /images/user-guide/security/rbac/supervisors-end-users-3-pe.png
-        title: 'Go to the Dashboards page, click on the "+" icon in the top right corner.
+        title: 'Go to the "Dashboards" page, click on the "plus" icon in the top right corner.
 Select "Create new dashboard".
 Input dashboard name (for example, "End User Dashboard").
 Click "Add" to create the dashboard.'
     2:
         image: /images/user-guide/security/rbac/supervisors-end-users-4-pe.png
         title: 'Open created dashboard and enter edit mode;'